- Globalization and Welfare series

 Chapter 3: The development and future of the social economy in Sweden

-Victor Pestoff This chapter is the Swedish contribution to a collective effort to define and delimit the social economy in Europe.
+3. The development and future of the social economy in Sweden Victor Pestoff This chapter is the Swedish contribution to a collective effort to define and delimit the social economy in Europe.
 Sweden is the sole example of a country with a universal welfare state and a Social Democratic welfare state regime included in these efforts.
 As such it presents some unique features of the European social economy, including a large public sector, a strong etatist tradition and a weak but growing role for third sector providers of personal social services.
 However, it is sometimes wrongly assumed that Sweden lacks a thriving third sector: nothing could be farther from the truth.
 Ever since the days of de Tocqueville ( 1996) and Bryce (1888), Americans have taken pride in themselves as a ‘nation of joiners’ (Key 1958; Truman 1971; Zetterberg, 1961; Lipset, 1963).
 However, by the 1970s, it became apparent that the highest levels of membership in voluntary associations were not found in North America, but in the Scandinavian/Nordic countries.
 A comparison of the results of diverse election studies in the 1960s and 1970s ranked Sweden, Denmark, Norway, Canada and Finland as the five countries with the greatest propensity to join voluntary associations, all well ahead of the United States (Pestoff, 1977, Table 6.1.A, p.65).
 Four-fifths of the Swedish electorate claimed one or more memberships in a voluntary association in 1971 (ibid.).
-In 2000, some 30 years later, nine out of ten Swedish adults claim one or more memberships, a slight decline of 2 per cent from eight years earlier...
+In 2000, some 30 years later, nine out of ten Swedish adults claim one or more memberships,...

 You are not authenticated to view the full text of this chapter or article.